 To create a LookML dashboard from a user-defined dashboard:

-- Click Browse to navigate to the dashboard.
+- Click Browse and navigate to your user-defined dashboard.

-- Within your LookML project, click + at the top of the project file list in the Looker IDE.
-If the project is enabled for IDE folders, you can click a folder’s menu to create the file inside the folder.
+Within your LookML project, click + at the top of the file browser panel in the Looker IDE or click a folder’s three-dot menu to create the file inside the folder, and click Create Dashboard.

-- Paste the copied LookML from your clipboard into the file.
+Paste the copied LookML from your clipboard into the file and click Save Changes.

 If your new dashboard isn’t already included in your model file, be sure to include it.